joostsijm/rival_regions_wrapper/README.md

 article, conference, craft, language\_chat, market, overview, perks, profile, resource_state, storage, war, work For now there is limited documentation how to use the wrapper classes.
 Read the files [here](https://github.com/joostsijm/rival_regions_wrapper/tree/dev/src/rival_regions_wrapper/wrapper) to see how they work.

+## Problems
+### This browser or app may not be secure
+Probably the most common problems you may encounter will be about authentication your account.
+In some cases for Google accounts while logging in the browser automation tools are detected.
+After submitting the google username it gets a prompt that says: "This browser or app may not be secure".
+To resolve this problem it is required to run the library with the `show_window` option, when you start the library it will show a Google Chrome window.
+This is required because you will have to fill in your loggin credentials by yourself.
+It is only required once, because from then on your Google authentication is saved in the Chrome profile.

+1. To start the library with `show_window` option, add `True` to the initializing of the LocalAuthentication class, like this: `LocalAuthentication(True)`.
+2. Start your application, you will see a Google Chrome window what fills in your username.
+4. After submitting your username you see the error message, and a new tab opens.
+5. In the new tab log into your Google account.
+6. After sucessfully loggin in wait until Google Chrome closes.

+From now on you should be able to use your Google account with the library without a problem.
+You can disable the library show\_window option by removing `True` when calling the `LocalAuthentication`.

+### Captcha
+When loggin in to your Google account makes you fill out a captcha you can use [anti-captcha](https://anti-captcha.com/) service to circumvent them.
+Put the key into the LocalAuthenticator after the show\_window option, like this: `LocalAuthentication(False, <ant_captcha_key>)`.

 ## Examples
 Create LocalAuthentication middleware and log in using environ variables.